Connecticut Court Records

 How Long Does It Take to Get a Search Warrant?

-Getting a search warrant in Connecticut can take a few hours, several days or weeks.
-The length of time it takes depends on the petitioner, issuance and the nature of probable cause.
+Getting a search warrant in Connecticut may take several hours, days, or weeks.
+The time it takes depends on the petitioner, issuance, and the nature of probable cause.
 Typically, the process involves:

-- The application being reviewed by the judge to determine probable cause.
+- The judge reviews the application to determine probable cause.

 What is an Arrest Warrant in Connecticut?